backand/docs/docs/apidocs/nosql_query_language.md

 }
 ```

-Queries can compare fields to constants using all the conventional comparison operators.

-To retrieve all fields of employees under the age of 25,
+Queries can also be used to compare an object's  fields to constant values using common comparison operators.
+For example, to retrieve all fields for all employees under the age of 25, you can use the following query:

 ```JSON
 {